santhoshravindran7/Fabric-Analytics-MCP/README.md

 - "Create a new Notebook called 'Data Analysis'"
 - "Update the description of my lakehouse"
 - "Delete the test notebook from my workspace"

+### **Notebook Management:**
+- "Create a sales analysis notebook with sample data"
+- "Generate a new NYC taxi analysis notebook"
+- "Create a machine learning notebook template"
+- "Get the definition of my existing notebook"
+- "Run my notebook with specific parameters"
+- "Update my notebook with new cells"

 ### **Data Operations:**
 - "Query the sales dataset to get total revenue by region"